 Ensure that the float and the check valve move freely.
 Your float and check valve likely need to be cleaned if you pour the water into the pit and it doesn’t start pumping immediately.

 Contact a maintenance professional if the pump is still not working after you’ve cleaned it.

 Improve the Pump’s Efficiency

 Don’t forget to check your sump pump regularly, especially when snow is melting or large amounts of precipitation are predicted.
 These regular checks can help increase the pump’s efficiency and prolong its life.

 When Should I Replace My Sump Pump?

 Your sump pump is not designed to last forever, but depending on the type of sump pump you have, it can function anywhere between 5 and 30 years.
-With that in mind, you should be aware of the age of your sump pump, because an unexpected failure could lead to a flood.
+With that in mind, you should be aware of the age of your sump pump because an unexpected failure could lead to a flood.

-Depending on where you live and how much precipitation you get, the life of your sump pump could be effected.
+Depending on where you live and how much precipitation you get, the life of your sump pump could be affected.
 So if your pump is running more frequently because you live in a wet area, you’ll have to replace it more often.